Code

 ```

-### R function
+### R Functions

-### Probability Density Function (pdf)
+### Probability Density Function (PDF)

 ```{r}